-Before becoming a full-time linguist, I majored in psychology (with a focus on developmental psycholinguistics) and French language and literature.
-This background has influenced me to fully embrace experimental approaches in the fields of phonetics and phonology.
+Before becoming a full-time linguist, I majored in psychology (with a focus on developmental psychology and psycholinguistics) and French language and literature.
+Those experiences led me to embrace experimental approaches in the fields of phonetics and phonology.

-Having lived in five different countries (and counting) has opened my eyes to the beauty of language diversity, and sparked my interest in doing phonological typology.
+Having lived in five different countries has strengthened my commitment to the study of languistic diversity, and sparked my interest in doing phonological typology.
 I have also worked extensively as a language teacher and translator.

 My research explores the ways in which phonetic and prosodic phenomena both interact with and bring about phonological change.
 All the work that I do is informed by insights from linguistic typology, psycholinguistics and from findings from studies of large language corpora.